Gravitational Wave Astronomy With TianQin: Stellar physics

-TianQin presents a significant opportunity to enhance our understanding of various astrophysical phenomena through the observation of gravitational waves and associated electromagnetic (EM) wave observation with their counterparts.
-The progression of astrophysics and astronomy globally will benefit from advances in theoretical physics, the analysis of extensive data sets, the application of numerical simulations, and the observation of gravitational waves and electromagnetic radiation.
-TianQin's observation of tens of thousands of double white dwarf sources will aid in verifying and refining essential knowledge on binary star evolution.
+TianQin presents a significant opportunity to enhance our understanding of various astrophysical phenomena through the observation of GWs and associated EM wave observation with their counterparts.
+The progression of astrophysics and astronomy globally will benefit from advances in theoretical physics, the analysis of extensive data sets, the application of numerical simulations, and the observation of GWs and EM radiation.
+TianQin's observation of tens of thousands of DWD sources will aid in verifying and refining essential knowledge on binary star evolution.
 This includes mass transfer physics, common envelope evolution, supernova kick, tides, and irradiation (Figure\,\ref{ge-binary}).

 From the binary evolution point of view, binary interactions, such as stable mass transfer, common envelope evolution, and tides, determine the formation and evolutionary fate of binary systems.
 In principle, all compact stellar binaries, including WD binaries, experienced binary interactions as the primary star evolved off the main sequence due to its evolution expansion or the system's angular momentum loss.
 The mass transfer process can be stable or unstable (entering a common envelope phase) against the dynamical timescale.
 It is generally believed that double compact or ultra-compact binaries suffered at least one common envelope to become the current short orbital period.
 In the theoretical modelling of the common envelope phase, it is often assumed that either the energy or the angular momentum is conserved.
 However, these simplifications are likely to fail to grasp the complex nature of the common envelope phase, a large uncertainty in the physics during this stage, and more observations are needed to help understand the process.
 The TianQin observatory is expected to observe tens of thousands of compact binaries, and by looking at the population, to help decipher the common envelope process~\cite{webbink_1984, livio_soker_1988, 2005MNRAS.356..753N, ge_tout_2022, 2024ApJ...961..202G, zorotovic_schreiber_2022, 2023MNRAS.518.3966S}.